Write your application, including references, CV, transcripts, and personal statement. See below for further information on what to include.

 - Why have you selected this course?
 What are your motivating factors?

-- How do you see the course impacting your career plans?
+- How do you see the course benefitting your career plans?

-- What experience will you contribute to your cohort?
+- What will you contribute to your cohort?

 Please read our FAQs before contacting our MSc Recruitment Team.